 When you’re ready to eat, thaw overnight in the fridge, then reheat on the stove or microwave.
 If using the microwave, cover it with a damp paper towel to keep it from drying out.
 You may want to add a little water or chicken broth as it reheats.

-If you find your rice too mushy, it is likely because you overcooked it or used too much liquid.
-To avoid this, try cooking them for a shorter time or use the right amount of liquid.
+If you find your rice too mushy, it is likely because you overcooked it or used too much cooking liquid.

 Brown Basmati Rice Instant Pot

 - 2 cups brown basmati rice, or jasmine

 - 2 tablespoons butter (can substitute olive oil)

 - 2 cups low sodium chicken broth

 - Using a mesh colander, rinse and drain rice well, and set aside.